How to Repair Laminate Flooring and Efficiently Restore Your Floors

 Here are effective methods to repair these common issues:

-• Clean the Floor: Thoroughly clean the area with a floor cleaner to make sure no debris hinders the repair process.
+• Clean the Floor: Start by thoroughly cleaning the area with a floor cleaner to make sure no debris hinders the repair process.
+Dirt and dust can disrupt the adhesive or filler, making a clean surface crucial for a flawless repair.

 1378dc6d 8127 48b0 aec7 ae4380e5cf78